acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Services and Detectors
 ----------------------

 The RSS provides output at two different levels, Service and Detector.
 The Service output is pre-processed sensor data as a function of distance.
-Detectors are built with this Service data as the input and the output is a result, in the form of e.g. distance, motion, angle etc. Services and Detectors currently available are listed in :numref:`fig_detectors_services`.
+Detectors are built with this Service data as the input and the output is a result, in the form of e.g. distance, presence, angle etc. Services and Detectors currently available are listed in :numref:`fig_detectors_services`.

 .. _fig_detectors_services:
 .. figure:: /_static/introduction/fig_detectors_services.png